camunda/camunda-docs/docs/reference/supported-environments.md

 **If the particular technology is not listed, we are unable to resolve issues or provide guidance on integration.** You may [raise a feature request](/contact) that will be evaluated by our product teams to provide official support from Camunda.

-Recommendations are denoted with [recommended], however, other options are supported as well.
+Recommendations are denoted with [recommended], however, other listed options are supported as well.

-:::note
+:::note Minimum versions
 The versions listed on this page are the minimum version required if appended with a `+`.

 Pay attention to where the `+` falls, as most of our dependencies follow [semantic versioning](https://semver.org/) (semver), where `x.y.z` correspond to MAJOR.MINOR.PATCH.
 Higher or more recent versions will be compatible with Camunda, with respect to semver.